Why Americans suddenly want a Spanish Golden Visa

 Very few American have pensions.
 Most keep their retirement money in 401(k) plans.

 A 401(k) is a retirement savings plan sponsored by an employer.
 It lets workers save and invest a piece of their paycheck before taxes are taken out.
 Taxes aren’t paid until the money is withdrawn from the account. – WSJ.com

-This investor had the idea to purchase an aprtment in Madrid through her 401(k) plan.
+This investor had the idea to purchase an apartment in Madrid through her 401(k) plan.
 She brought the idea to Moving2Madrid, which we thought was fantastic.
 We have worked closely with her, the IRS and the Spanish Government to make it happen.
-We expect to close the deal within a month.
-When everything is signed, this blog will write a feature article, detailing her experience.
+To learn the step-by-step process, read How to invest in Madrid real estate through your solo 401(k) plan.

 If you wish to learn how you can purchase a Madrid apartment through your 401(k) plan, contact us today to learn more about the process.

 Americans wanting Spanish Golden Visas isn’t a recent phenomenon.
 Many began researching other citizenship options when Donald Trump was elected.
 Although many initially looked into English speaking countries (primarily Canada and New Zealand), a large percentage of Americans speak Spanish and started learning about the Spanish Golden Visa program.
 These investors have proven patient and savvy.
 They waited for the euro to drop and used state-of-the-art investment tools to make their purchases as cost efficient as possible.
 It will be interesting to see what they come up with next!

 Follow this blog to stay up to date on the latest news affecting the Madrid real estate market.